 Author: Chris Burgess, Tsuda College

-The ‘no immigration principle’ continues to be broadly supported by the Japanese public and reflected in public policy.
-A November 2013 CNNMoney article noted that the one thing missing from Abenomics was immigration reform.
-Certainly, Abe himself has bent over backwards to avoid the ‘i’ word: in a joint meeting of the Council on Economic and Fiscal Policy and the Industrial Competiveness Council in April, Abe stressed that ‘we should be careful not to mistake the “utilization” of foreign workers in nursing care and house-keeping as immigration’.
+Prime Minister Shinzo Abe himself has taken pains to avoid the ‘m’ word.
+In a joint meeting of the Council on Economic and Fiscal Policy and the Industrial Competitiveness in 2014, Abe stressed that ‘we should be careful not to mistake the “utilisation” of foreign workers in nursing care and house-keeping as immigration policies’.

-Chris Burgess is a professor at Tsuda College, Tokyo, Japan, where he lectures in Japanese studies.
+Chris Burgess is Professor at Tsuda College, Tokyo, where he lectures in Japanese studies.